 Make sure your secondary essays are exceptional.
 This is another means for the schools to weed out applicants, so do not give them a chance to cut you out of the applicants’ pool.

-US med schools will extend interview invitations to strong applicants, so its imperative that you know how to prepare for an MMI interview, since it is one of the methods of interview at medical schools in the US.
-It is critical to ace this part of this interview and stand out as a strong applicant, particularly at the more selective schools.
-Use some sample MMI practice questions when preparing for your interview or consider getting some MMI interview coaching to help you get ready to ace this part of the admissions process.
+US med schools will extend interview invitations to strong applicants, so its imperative that you know how to prepare for an MMI interview, since it is one of common interview formats.
+Use sample MMI practice questions when preparing for your interview or consider getting some MMI interview coaching to help you get ready to ace this part of the admissions process.

 While you cannot anticipate every medical school interview question, you can prepare strategies that would apply to most question categories.
 Also, remember this important tip from Dr. Taneja:

 "I often asked the interviewer for a moment to think about the question.
 It may seem awkward to take a pause, but giving myself 20 seconds to think about the question before diving into an answer really helped me with tough questions!
-I found that the pause was natural and allowed me to think of a clear answer instead of rambling." - Dr. Monica Taneja, MD, University of Maryland School of Medicine
+I found that the pause was natural and allowed me to think of a clear answer instead of rambling." - Dr. Monica Taneja, MD

 Canadian and international students are eligible for financial aid in some US medical schools.
 Unfortunately, many American medical schools specify that Canadian and international students will receive little to no financial aid.
 Some schools require Canadian applicants to provide proof of sponsorship.
 However, Canadian friendly US medical schools typically provide Canadian applicants with financial aid opportunities.
 These grants, bursaries, and scholarships are usually provided by the institution, since state and federal funding is typically reserved for American students.
 Check your program's website to see what kind of institutional funding opportunities are available to you.